graemes-notebook/graemes-notebook.github.io/_posts/2023-06-12-Reposts-Reddit-4-The-Culture-IV.md

 We have some precedent to this -- the neatly choreographed obliteration of Vavatch by the Eschatologist in Consider Phlebas was horrifying to some onlookers for much the same reasons.
 And Falling Outside the Normal Moral Constraints took a great deal of pleasure from showcasing its martial prowess through acts of comprehensive violence.

-_In general, the miltary drones and ships of the Culture exist in a balance between their intellectual and cultural aversions to violence, and their knowledge that their fundamental purpose is to be extremely good at it._
+_In general, the military drones and ships of the Culture exist in a balance between their intellectual and cultural aversions to violence, and their knowledge that their fundamental purpose is to be extremely good at it._

 ## Eglyle Parinherm, does anybody feel bad for him?
 And how does the Mistake Not... justify reading his mind and later killing him?